cssnr/zipline-extension/README.md

 # Zipline Web Extension

-A [Chrome](https://chromewebstore.google.com/detail/zipline-extension/gkkloiijbkgkbmgckfefigkjckhdikkd) Web Extension and [Firefox](https://addons.mozilla.org/addon/zipline-extension) Browser Addon for a [Zipline v4](https://github.com/diced/zipline) server to upload and shorten urls, view and edit files, and much more...
+A [Chrome](https://chromewebstore.google.com/detail/zipline-extension/gkkloiijbkgkbmgckfefigkjckhdikkd) Web Extension and [Firefox](https://addons.mozilla.org/addon/zipline-extension) Browser Addon for a self-hosted [Zipline v4 Server](https://github.com/diced/zipline) to upload files, shorten urls, view and edit uploaded files, and much more...

+This web extension is in active development but already has a large [feature set](#features).
+Expect major changes in future releases.
+Please let us know [which features](https://github.com/cssnr/zipline-extension/discussions/categories/feature-requests) you would like to see.

+We are also developing a native [Zipline Upload Android Application](https://github.com/cssnr/zipline-android?tab=readme-ov-file#readme).

 - [Install](#install)
 - [Features](#features)